iqlusioninc/usbarmory.rs/firmware/usbarmory/README.md

 $ cargo build --example $example_name
 ```

+Note that some examples *must* be compiled using the `release` profile (with
+optimizations) because when unoptimized they are too big to fit in (OC)RAM (128
+KB).
+These examples are "hidden" behind a Cargo feature named `big`. `cargo
+build --examples` will not build the `big` examples.
+To build a `big` example,
+like the `usb` ones, use `cargo build --features big --example usb`.

 ## Running on QEMU

 The examples whose name is prefixed with `qemu-` are meant to be run on QEMU and